 Mihenna's New Style

-We love this tradition, but we also know it doesn't always work for modern weddings - not to mention most of don't have years of experience as henna artists.
+We love this tradition, but we also know it doesn't always work for modern weddings - not to mention most of us don't have years of experience as henna artists.
 That's why we took a new approach to a beloved experience.